Executive Search Glossary

-Personal or character references are provided by someone who has in-depth knowledge the candidate well and can testify to their character and abilities.
+Personal or character references are provided by someone who has in-depth knowledge of the candidate and can testify to their character and abilities.

 Combination resumes list skills and experience first, followed by employment history.
 All items are listed in chronological order.

 Think of Company Culture as the personality of the company.
 It tells potential hires what working with the organization will be like including business values, routines, work environment, management structure, branding, and objectives.

 This is the money awarded as pay structure to an employee or contractor.